Raghavsk24/DebateVault/README.md

 # DebateVault

-DebateVault is a wed application based search engine for debate card and debate evidence
+- DebateVault is a web application based search engine for debate card and debate evidence
----

 ## Features